-- The process of community involvement for the SCAAP should be in general accordance with the Council's Statement of Community Involvement.
-The Statement of Community Involvement is a document which sets out the Council's strategy for engaging with the community, business and other interested parties in the preparation of planning policy documents and the consideration of planning applications. - The SCAAP should comply with the Town and Country Planning (Local Planning) (England) Regulations 20123.
-On publication, the Council must publish the documents prescribed in the Regulations, and make them available at their principal office (the Civic Centre) and on the Council website. - The Council is required to make available a Sustainability Appraisal Report (SA) when they publish the SCAAP.
-Sustainability Appraisal is a tool for appraising policies to ensure they reflect social, environmental, and economic factors. - The Localism Act and the National Planning Policy Framework (NPPF) place a duty on local planning authorities and other bodies to cooperate with each other to address strategic planning issues relevant to their areas.
-The duty requires ongoing constructive and active engagement on the preparation of DPDs, including the SCAAP, and other activities relating to the sustainable development and use of land, in particular in connection with strategic infrastructure.
+Statement of Community Involvement is a document which sets out the Council's strategy for involving the community in the preparation of planning policy documents and the consideration of planning applications.

+- The DPD should comply with the Town and Country Planning (Local Planning) (England) Regulations 20122.
+On publication, the Council must publish the documents prescribed in the regulations, and make them available at their principal offices and their website. - The Council is required to provide a Sustainability Appraisal Report (SA) when they publish a DPD.
+Sustainability Appraisal is a tool for appraising policies to ensure they reflect social, environmental, and economic factors. - The Localism Act and the National Planning Policy Framework (NPPF) place a duty on local planning authorities and other bodies to cooperate with each other to address strategic issues relevant to their areas.
+The duty requires ongoing constructive and active engagement on the preparation of DPDs and other activities relating to the sustainable development and use of land, in particular in connection with strategic infrastructure.

-3 Soundness
+3. Soundness

-- 3.1 To be sound the SCAAP should be: - Positively prepared
+3.1 To be sound a DPD should be:

+Positively prepared

-The plan should be prepared based on a strategy which seeks to meet objectively assessed development needs as well as infrastructure requirements, including unmet requirements from neighbouring authorities where it is reasonable to do so, and consistent with achieving sustainable development.
+The plan should be prepared based on a strategy which seeks to meet objectively assessed development and infrastructure requirements, including unmet requirements from neighbouring authorities where it is reasonable to do so and consistent with achieving sustainable development.